crflynn/sklearn-instrumentation/docs/class_instrumentation.rst

 **Class** instrumentation allows you to instrument any ``sklearn`` compatible class which is a component of an estimator instance (or its metaestimator hierarchy).

-Instead of crawling modules and submodules as in package instrumentation, class instrumentation crawls the estimator's hierarchy, instrumenting only objects which are a subclass of ``sklearn.base.BaseEstimator`` that are already imported.
+Instead of crawling modules and submodules as in package instrumentation, class instrumentation crawls the estimator's hierarchy, instrumenting only objects' classes which are a subclass of ``sklearn.base.BaseEstimator`` that are already imported.
 Only the classes which are used by the instance are instrumented.

 This is similar to **estimator** instrumentation, except we instrument the estimators' classes rather than the estimator instances.